From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Serving On-Disk Read-Hot Records

-Once the read cache is filled completely, records need to be evicted to make space for other incoming records.
-Yet, we have to ensure that both during, and after the eviction process, the system always remains in a consistent state.
+\bsubsection{Records Eviction} When the read-cache becomes full, records need to be evicted to make space for other (read-hotter) records.
+The only challenge is to ensure that both during, and after the eviction process, the system always remains in a consistent state.
+Thus, the records eviction process involves re-arranging hash chains that point to soon-to-be-evicted read-cache records, in a lock-free manner, without impeding incoming user ops.

 Eviction is performed on a per-page granularity.
 For each record in the page, we first determine if it is valid; if it is, we skip the record.
 Otherwise, it means that the respective hash index entry points to this soon-to-be-evicted record, and thus needs to be modified to point to the hot log instead.
 To do so, we retrieve the next address in the hash chain, which always points to the hot log (i.e., at most one record per hash chain resides in read cache).
-Then, we CAS this address to the hash bucket entry.
-If CAS succeeds, we move to the next record.
+Then, we CAS this address to the hash bucket entry; if we succeed, we move to the next record.
 Otherwise, some other thread altered the hash chain in the meantime, e.g., by inserting a new record in the chain.
 Therefore, our record has been invalidated, and we again move to the next record.
 Note that multiple threads can participate in this process safely, as no two evicted records share the same hash chain.